Everlasting Night: Music video

 "Everlasting Night" features a music video directed by Simon Smith, Gary Leeson and Minogue and was filmed in Sydney, Australia in 1999.
 The video, a tribute to Australia's gay and lesbian community, featured Minogue and a group of dancers performing in a club.
 It was heavily inspired by her performance the previous year at the Sydney Gay and Lesbian Mardi Gras and Minogue wanted it to convey the fun, party-like atmosphere she had experienced during her performance.
 The video was filmed in a Sydney nightclub called Home and featured many of Minogue's friends as dancers and party-goers.

 The video begins with a drag queen stepping out of an elevator lip synching the first line of the song and then fades into fast-paced footage of a disco ball, people dancing at a party and street festivities during the Sydney Gay and Lesbian Mardi Gras.
 Scenes of the festivities are intercut with scenes of drag queens lip synching the song and Minogue dancing in a crowd of people.

-Made available to music video channels in Australia prior to the single's commercial release.

-Formats and track listings

-These are the formats and track listings of major single releases of "Everlasting Night".